ALaurinne/ALaurinne/README.md

 ## Laurinne Oliveira, but you can call me Lauri

-🎓  Computer Engineering student at UFBA
+🎓  Computer Scientist

 💻  Software Developer

 🎮  Passionate about coding new games in Unity

-💙  Enthusiastic about Flutter
+💙  Enthusiastic about Flutter and AI

 🦔  I’m passionate about Challenges, Animals and Indie Games!